International

 Main Sectors of Industry

-In the past two decades, the basis of the Cypriot economy has shifted from agriculture to light manufacturing and, most importantly, services.
-Nowadays, the agricultural sector contributes around 1.7% of GDP and employs 2% of the active population (World Bank, latest data available).
-Agricultural sector suffers from a very dry climate, and only 13% of the land is arable (125,000 ha - FAO).
-The main crops are wine grapes, potatoes and fruits.
-Mineral resources are limited and include mostly copper, pyrites, chrome, asbestos and gypsum.
+In the past two decades, the foundation of the Cypriot economy has transitioned from agriculture to light manufacturing and, significantly, services.
+Presently, the agricultural sector contributes around 1.2% of GDP and employs 2.4% of the active population (World Bank, latest data available).
+The agricultural sector contends with an arid climate, with only 13% of the land being arable (125,000 ha - FAO).
+Major crops include wine grapes, potatoes, and fruits.
+Mineral resources are limited, consisting mostly of copper, pyrites, chrome, asbestos, and gypsum.

-Industry (mainly industrial food-processing, paper, chemical products, textiles, metal products and petroleum refining) accounts for 13.1% of GDP (including construction) and employs around 18% of the active population.
-The government aims to double the industry's share of GDP by 2030.
-The manufacturing sector is not very developed and is estimated to account for nearly 6% of GDP (World Bank, latest data available).
-According to figures from Statistics Cyprus, the annual average variation of industrial production in the period January-November 2022 stood at an estimated +1.7%.
+Industry (mainly industrial food-processing, paper, chemical products, textiles, metal products, and petroleum refining) accounts for 10.5% of GDP (including construction) and employs approximately 16.3% of the active population.
+The government targets to double the industry's share of GDP by 2030.
+The manufacturing sector is relatively underdeveloped, estimated to represent 4% of GDP (World Bank, latest data available).
+According to Statistics Cyprus, the annual average variation of industrial production in 2024 stood at +3%.
+From January to December 2024, the highest production increases were in water supply (+23.0%), electronics and electrical equipment (+12.9%), machinery and transport equipment (+10.4%), materials recovery (+8.0%), and mining (+7.5%).
+The biggest declines were in paper and printing (-12.1%), textiles and leather (-6.0%), and non-metallic minerals (-4.8%).

-Cyprus’ economy is mostly based on the tertiary sector, which contributes 73.2% of the GDP and employs 79% of the active population.
-Tourism and maritime transportation are considered to be the two pillars of the Cypriot economy.
-After recording an all-time record of tourists in 2019 (almost 4 million), the number of arrivals was almost halved in 2021 amid the COVID-19 pandemic crisis.
-Nevertheless, the sector recovered in 2022, when the country welcomed 3.2 million tourists (+65% y-o-y and 80% of the pre-pandemic level - Cystat).
-Cyprus has the eleventh-largest shipping fleet in the world and the third-largest in the European Union.
-However, offshore activities are often led by foreign-capital companies based in Cyprus, whose commercial activities are executed exclusively outside the country.
-This system enables them to enjoy substantial tax benefits.
-Finance and real estate have traditionally been among the most important services.
-As per the banking sector, there are 29 authorised credit institutions in Cyprus, consisting of six local institutions, three subsidiaries of EU banks, one subsidiary of a foreign bank from a non-EU country, five branches of banks from EU Member States, 13 branches of banks from non-EU Member States and one representative office (EBF).
+Cyprus’ economy primarily relies on the tertiary sector, which contributes 76.6% of GDP and employs 81.4% of the active population.
+Tourism and maritime transportation serve as the twin pillars of the Cypriot economy.
+After reaching an all-time high of tourists in 2019 (almost 4 million), the number of arrivals surpassed the 4 million mark in 2024.
+Cyprus boasts the eleventh-largest shipping fleet globally and the third-largest in the European Union.
+However, offshore activities are typically led by foreign-capital companies based in Cyprus, conducting their commercial operations exclusively outside the country, benefiting from significant tax advantages.
+Finance and real estate have traditionally been among the most critical services.
+In the banking sector, Cyprus hosts 18 authorized credit institutions, comprising six local institutions, three subsidiaries of EU banks, one subsidiary of a foreign bank from a non-EU country, three branches of banks from EU Member States, four branches of banks from non-EU Member States, and one representative office (EBF).
+Concerning retail trade, the turnover grew by 5.4% in 2024, while volume increased by 4.3% compared to 2023 (Cystat).

 Breakdown of Economic Activity By Sector Agriculture Industry Services